When Does Car Insurance Go Down?

 Credit Score Improvements

-Industry analysis shows that Americans with poor credit scores pay much more for car insurance than those with excellent credit.
-Improving your credit score can trigger rate reductions of 20-30% in most states.
+Americans with poor credit scores pay much more for car insurance than those with excellent credit.
+Improving your credit score can trigger 20 to 30% rate reductions in most states.

-Credit Score Impact States: California, Hawaii, Massachusetts, and Michigan prohibit using credit scores for insurance pricing.
-If you live in these states, focus on other rate reduction strategies like improving your driving record or increasing your deductible.
+California, Hawaii, Massachusetts and Michigan prohibit using credit scores for insurance pricing.
+If you live in these states, focus on other ways to reduce rates, like improving your driving record or increasing your deductible.

 locationPin icon